I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 You have complete freedom when it comes to building a site from scratch – you choose what to install and add.
 Your site caters to your needs alone, making it unique in every way.
 With Wix, for example, customers share the same resources, like themes, design options, and SEO tools.

-You can add as many or as few plugins as you need to your WordPress site, but we don’t recommend installing everything you see – make sure to check the reviews, ratings, and compatibility first.
+You can add as many or as few plugins as you need to your WordPress site, but I don’t recommend installing everything you see – make sure to check the reviews, ratings, and compatibility first.
 Downloading plugins does come with risks, such as vulnerability to malicious attacks.
 In July 2023, over 200,000 WordPress accounts were put at risk after hackers exploited a weak plugin.

 If you’re looking for an easier alternative, consider Wix or Squarespace.
 You could even try WordPress.com which offers more guidance and structure when creating a website from scratch.
 WordPress.com’s plans range from free to $45 per month (billed annually).